 To keep you updated you can look at alerts through email, SMS, jabber, custom scripts or messenger.
 Alert messages can be customized based on the recipient.
 For instance, you can customize date and time, hostname, item value, trigger values, host profile, user macros and escalation history.

 The visualization offered in Zabbix is also top-notch.
 You can view graphs of hardware that automatically refresh.
 For example, you can view graphs of CPU load and CPU utilization monitoring to see how devices are performing.
 You can also generate availability reports to show other members of your team.

 - Monitors hardware statuses

 One of the key selling points of Zabbix is that it is free and open-source.
 You can download Zabbix for Red Hat Enterprise Linux, CentOS, Oracle Linux, Ubuntu, Debian, SUSE Linux Enterprise Server, and Raspbian.
 You can download Zabbix for free.

 Cupid HWMonitor is one of the most widely-used hardware monitoring tools on this list.
 HWMonitor monitors the health status, voltages, temperatures and fan status of connected devices.
 Information is shown to you in a list format that breaks down the performance of connected devices.
 All data readings are shown in real-time so you can stay up to date with the performance of devices within your network.

 One advantage of HWMonitor is that it is easy to use.
-After completing startup it will automatically start monitoring your network for performance issues.
-Once the program is up and running you can use features like reports to gather further information on your hardware and troubleshoot.
+After completing a startup it will automatically start monitoring your network for performance issues.
+Once the program is up and running, you can use features like reports to gather further information on your hardware and troubleshoot.